 Further investigation was conducted to establish the psychometric properties of this item pool.
 This was achieved by using data from a sample of 1,051 working adults and statistical techniques (i.e.,descriptive statistics, item correlations, measures of internal consistency, exploratory & confirmatory factor analysis).
 This process revealed a clear factor structure, with six scales each consisting of 15 items and demonstrating good levels of internal consistency.

-Next, the diagnostics’ construct and criterion validity were tested.
-To achieve this, data from five samples of working adults was collected (Sample 1 N = 374, Sample 2 N = 2,218, Sample 3 N = 928, Sample 4 N = 132, Sample 5 N = 389, Sample 6 N =101).
+Next, the diagnostics’ construct and concurrent validity were tested.
+To achieve this, data from five samples of working adults was collected (Sample 1 N = 374, Sample 2 N = 2,218, Sample 3 N = 928, Sample 4 N = 132, Sample 5 N = 389).
 All samples completed the Core Drivers Diagnostic, alongside a battery of psychometric inventories.
-Specifically, measures of the Five Factor Model, the Dark Triad, vocational interests, work engagement and measures of job performance.
+Specifically, measures of the Five Factor Model, the Dark Triad, vocational interests and work engagement.
+To test the diagnostics’ predictive validity, manager ratings of job performance were collected from three organizations (Technology N = 203, Consumer Retail 2 N = 214, Energy N =202).
 Collecting data from multiple samples allowed for testing the stability and generalizability of the diagnostic’s psychometric properties and validity.

 The final step involved building a global normative database so that an individual’s scores can be compared, benchmarked against are presentative population, and tested for adverse impact.
 To achieve this, all complete cases of data that had been collected during the development of the Core Drivers Diagnostic were aggregated, alongside data collected from commercial uses of the tool covering regions such as South America, Africa, Asia, and Europe.